← Back to 後漢書

 [] 黿

 Ben uses fanqie pu-gen; rao uses nu-jiao—both gloss diving strokes.
 ‘Sink extinct’ means submerged.
 The crocodile graph lacks a clear fanqie here.
 Sturgeon tier king versus lesser ‘uncle’ fish.
-Spring ritual serves sturgeon at the ancestral shrine.
+The Record of Rites: "Late spring month—the Son of Heaven first boards boats and presents sturgeon at the bedchamber temple.
 Summer edicts harvest river turtles.”

 79